 Apart from the example of the Tissot watch in Bronbeek I have not seen examples of watches with a confirmed provenance.
 With a possible 8 to 10,000 watches all personell who needed a wristwatch to perform their official duties might have received one (as far as avalaible).
 This would include air force use, drivers, artillery and many other fuctions, maybe even officers.

 British Army Pocket Watch (GSTP – General Service Time Piece).
 So far I have seen a few examples of these classic pocket watches with a KNIL engraving.
 These are also re-issued British army timepieces.
 Probably bought together with the WWW wrist watches from British military surplus after WW2.
+So far I have only seen examples by Omega, again it seems the KNIL buyer went for quality timepieces.
+I have seen variations with KNIL only, KNIL with a number and standard timepieces without any additional engravings but with a KNIL provenance and as mentioned all by Omega!

 And last for now a Heuer Timer.
 These are so far all the same and have a 30 seconds face with a 15 minute counter.
 Serial numbers have 3 digits and all examples seen so far start with the number 2 (224 / 227 /243) so a series of less than 300 it seems.
 Like the Tissot this seems to be one order for one type only.
 Thest timers were probably used for sound distancing, so mainly artillery use.
 Determining the distance based on the sound of impact after a shot has been released and measuring the time in between to calculate the distance.
 Possibly also used for mortar and air force (bomb) timing.